raspberrypilearning/editor-emoji-animation/en/step_6.md

 Change the x value (`200`) and the y value (the variable `seed_position`) so that the seeds start in a different place.

-**Test:** Run your code and you should see the seeds start in the new position.
+**Test:** Run your code and see the seeds start in the new position.

 <div class="c-project-callout c-project-callout--tip">